 Thesis regulations for the Bachelor's programme in Data Science and Artificial Intelligence of Maastricht University, approved by the Board of Examiners.

-These rules and regulations apply to the Bachelor's thesis for the Bachelor's programme in Data Science & Artificial Intelligence, as further defined in the Education and Examination Regulations, hereinafter referred to as EER.
-The Board of Examiners can set down further specification in the Bachelor's thesis regulations.
+This section describes the rules and regulations specific to the Bachelor's thesis for the Bachelor's programme in Data Science & Artificial Intelligence, withstanding the Education and Examination Regulations, hereinafter referred to as EERs.